Shaaayyk/studio/README.md

 ## Post MVP

 Post MVP will be very visual.
 High Def images and a lot of css.
+Can give each information outlet like characters their own pages as well.

 ## Issues